makrai/notes/galassi1902-attention-overview.md

     interpretation since the use of a softmax normalization [91]
   * some recent literature defines as deterministic attention models [134], [135]
-    * context words are deterministically selected, for example, e.g. by using the constituency parse tree of the input sentence
+    * context words are deterministically selected, for example, eg by using the constituency parse tree of the input sentence
 * other authors described the
   * first model as deterministic (soft) attention, to contrast it with
   * stochastic (hard) attention, where the probability distribution over